The Theology of Technology (or that time my kid took Lego Robotics at LLFC)

 After each of these points, Goodyear then asked campers how they could use cars, search engines and social media/apps to love God and serve others.

-And before he let the kiddos get to work building their Lego robots, he emphasized that technology is NOT neutral.
+And before he let the kiddos get to work building their Lego robots, he emphasized that technology is not neutral.
 “No matter what we intend to do with our technology,” Goodyear said, “it is important to remember that technology is never neutral.”
-Below he explains further:

 The heart that fueled this activity had a huge impact on me as a parent.
 I will bring these truths home with me as we navigate our technology-heavy world.
 If you want an even bigger sneak peek into Lego Robotics at LLFT, check out the video below!